Using the SSH Config File

 ssh dev

-This example gives more detailed information about the host patterns and option precedence.
+This example gives more detail about host patterns and option precedence.

 Host targaryen